srirama2004/EasAlgo/README.md

 # 🧠 EasAlgo - Daily DSA Practice

-Welcome to **EasAlgo** — a curated collection of daily **Data Structures and Algorithms (DSA)** problems with well-explained solutions written in **Java**.
+Welcome to **EasAlgo** — a curated collection of daily **Data Structures and Algorithms (DSA)** problems with optimal solutions written in **Java**.
 This repository is built to help me (and you!) stay consistent with problem-solving and improve core programming skills.

 ---